Laamy/Trero/README.md

-External C# Utiliy Mod for Minecraft (Bedrock Edition)
+External C# Utiliy Mod for Minecraft (Bedrock Edition) (Currently supports 1.17.30 - 1.17.41)

 Trero is a C# MCBE Utility mod designed to enhance your learning experience with clients,it is open source, so you can dive in